 gouache & pastel on paper, 9” x 12”

 My visual language has evolved with recent explorations of water-based media like sumi ink and acrylic underpainting.
-I am now looking into the rearview mirror and returning to my first love - drawing in soft pastels, but with gouache underpainting infiltrating my mark-making.
-To begin, I lay down compositional elements in washes of gouache on sanded pastel paper.
-Then I build up layers of pastel pigments on top of the gouache to achieve depth, texture, and vibrancy.
-Sometimes the gouache underpainting is left alone to shine through.
+I am now looking into the rearview mirror and returning to my first love - drawing in soft pastels but with gouache underpainting infiltrating my mark-making.
+First, I lay compositional elements in gouache washes on sanded pastel paper.
+Then, I build up layers of pastel pigments on top of the gouache to achieve depth, texture, and vibrancy.
+Sometimes, the gouache underpainting is left alone to shine through.
 The cumulative layers are dynamic and expressive in effect.
 In these works on paper, the word “strata” also applies to the compositional layers within the landscapes - reflections of trees on water, the different textures of vegetation and foliage along the riverbank, and the atmospheric layers of sky reflected in the river.

 gouache & pastel on paper, 12” x 12”